Click Here to Participate Now!

 With parallel data both before and during the COVID-19 pandemic, we will be able to examine how this unprecedented event influenced maternal mental health and infant temperament.
 The COVID-19 pandemic has resulted in numerous stressors for pregnant women, including uncertainty regarding the birthing process and the risk of perinatal infection.
 This study will add to our current understanding of how this increased stress may impact infant development.

-We are no longer recruiting volunteers for this study.
+We are no longer recruiting volunteers for our Prenatal Health and Covid-19 study.